 • When we ask for things, the particle wo [を] is not necessary;

-• When getting someone's attention; for example, a waiter/waitress;
+• When calling someone’s attention; for example, a waiter/waitress;

-• To say onegai shimasu it is as if you were saying: "I entrust this to you";
+• To say onegaishimasu is like saying: “I entrust this to you”;

-2. When asking for something that involves an action, along with the verb in the form -you [て];
+2. When asking for something that involves an action, along with the verb in the -te [て] form;

 I hope this article has helped you understand the difference between saying kudasai and onegai.
 If you liked it, share and comment!
-You might also want to check out the 72 different ways to say thank you in Japanese.
+You might also want to see the 72 different ways to say thank you in Japanese.